joyamadea/mycafeteria/README.md

 - Validation for cart if product is 0
 - Delete from cart
 - Kitchen/restaurant side to indicate whether an order has been completed
+- Database structure for ordering items has been constructed in backend repo (database.sql)

 # MyCafeteria